1. Our Investments

 Water-related activities such as fishing, boating and swimming attract visitors to northern Australia, stimulate local economies, and provide opportunities for outdoor recreation and leisure.
 Resources industries in northern Australia also rely on water for purposes such as mineral processing, dust suppression, and workforce accommodation.
 Adequate water resources are necessary to support these industries and their associated infrastructure.

-Given the arid nature of much of northern Australia's climate, ensuring sustainable water management practices is paramount.
+Given the arid nature of much of northern Australia's climate, ensuring sustainable water management practises is paramount.
 This involves optimising water-use efficiency, investing in water storage and infrastructure, promoting water-saving technologies, and implementing policies that balance water needs across various sectors while safeguarding the environment and communities.

 Find out more